xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 ### Anonymous Checkout

 X-Cart allows anonymous or guest checkout for your customers.
-This means that if a customer is not registered in your store they don't need to create an account and can proceed to checkout specifying an email only.
-During checkout unregistered customers will need to specify shipping and billing address, choose the preferred delivery and payment method.
-X-Cart allows to place an order only when all the fields are filled in properly.
+This means that if a customer is not registered in your store they do not need to create an account and can proceed to checkout specifying an email only.
+During checkout, such a customer will need to specify their shipping and billing address, and choose a delivery and payment method.
+X-Cart will allow them to place the order only after all the fields have been completed properly.

 {% note info %}
-When the shipping and billing address info is not specified, X-Cart calculates taxes and delivery costs and displays this info to the buyers based on the default customer address predefined in the store.
+Before the actual shipping and billing address info is specified, X-Cart calculates taxes and shipping cost based on the default customer address predefined in the store.

-For more info on the default customer address setup see the {% link "Default Customer Address" ref_3MxAUhHQ %} manual of our Knowledge Base.
+For more info on the default customer address setup, see {% link "Default Customer Address" ref_3MxAUhHQ %}.
 {% endnote %}

 Unregistered customers can choose to create an account using the data specified during the checkout or they can proceed as guest.
 The account creation option will look differently depending on [the type of checkout](https://kb.x-cart.com/general_setup/basic_configuration/general_settings/checkout.html#checkout-type "Checkout Setup") enabled in the store: